The first ionisation energy is the

 the attractive force it feels from the positively charged nucleus.

-The first ionisation energies varies considerable
+The first ionisation energy varies considerably

-for different elements.
-The three factors
+for different elements but it is influenced by three factors

 that you must consider when discussing ionisation energy